-The Class 1-AF Insurer's obligation under the Class 1-AF Policy will be discharged to the extent that funds are received by the Trustee for payment to the holders of the applicable class(es) of Class 1-AF Certificates whether or not those funds are properly paid by the Trustee.
-Payments of Insured Amounts will be made only at the time set forth in the Class 1-AF Policy, and no accelerated payments of Insured Amounts will be made regardless of any acceleration of the Class 1-AF Certificates, unless the acceleration is at the sole option of the Class 1-AF Insurer.
+The Class 2-A-2 Insurer's obligation under the Class 2-A-2 Policy will be discharged to the extent that funds are received by the Trustee for payment to the holders of the Class 2-A-2 Certificates whether or not those funds are properly distributed to the Trustee.
+Payments of Insured Amounts and policy payments in respect of Avoided Payments will be made only at the times for such payments set forth in the Class 2-A-2 Policy, and no payments which become due on an accelerated basis for any reason, including an optional termination, will be made regardless of any acceleration of the Class 2-A-2 Certificates, unless the Class 2-A-2 Insurer elects, in its sole discretion, to pay such amounts in whole or in part (in which case the Insured Amounts will include such accelerated payments as, when, and to the extent so elected by the Class 2-A-2 Insurer).

-For purposes of the Class 1-AF Policy, a holder does not and may not include any of the Trustee, the Sellers, the Depositor or the Master Servicer.
+For purposes of the Class 2-A-2 Policy, a holder does not and may not include any of the Trustee, the Sellers, the Depositor, the Master Servicer or any of their respective affiliates.